quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### The candidate mutator alleles are present in wild mice

 To determine whether the candidate mutator alleles on chromosome 6 were segregating in natural populations of mice, we queried previously published sequencing data generated from 67 wild-derived mice [@PMID:27622383].
 These data include three subspecies of *Mus musculus*, as well as the outgroup *Mus spretus*.
 We found that every *D* allele in *Setmar* or *Ogg1* was segregating in at least one population of *Mus* (Figure {@fig:wild-afs}).
-Notably the nonsynonymous p.Ala95Thr mutation was present at approximately 25% allele frequency in *Mus musculus domesticus*, and fixed in all other subspecies.
+Notably, the nonsynonymous p.Ala95Thr mutation was present at approximately 25% allele frequency in *Mus musculus domesticus*, and fixed in all other subspecies.

 ![**Frequency of candidate mutator alleles in wild mice.** We queried a VCF file containing variant calls from 67 wild-derived *Mus* samples for each of the three fixed nonsynonymous differences between C57BL/6J and DBA/2J that were observed in DNA repair genes near the mutator locus on chromosome 6.
 The species abbreviations are: Ms: *Mus spretus*; Mmd: *Mus musculus domesticus*; Mmc: *Mus musculus castaneus*; Mmm: *Mus musculus musculus*](images/Figure%203.png){#fig:wild-afs width=7in}